-As far as practicable, the Operational Plan has been integrated with GW's Annual Plan.
-The Annual Plan sets the overall priorities and work programmes for the organisation, and provides an overview of related pest management activities for the 2012/13 year.
+As far as practicable, the Operational Plan has been integrated with GWRC's Annual Plan.
+The Annual Plan sets the overall priorities and work programmes for the organisation and provides an overview of related pest management activities for the 2014/15 year.
 Implementation costs are included in the Annual Plan.

-1.6 Integration with GW biodiversity activities
+1.6 Integration with GWRC biodiversity activities

-GW has responsibilities to manage biodiversity under the Resource Management Act 1991.
-Various council programmes that contribute to the management of biodiversity have recently been consolidated into the Biodiversity department.
+GWRC has responsibilities to manage biodiversity under the Resource Management Act 1991.
+Various council programmes that contribute to the management of biodiversity have been consolidated into the Biodiversity department.
 Biodiversity related activities and the role of the Biodiversity department are guided by the Greater Wellington Biodiversity Strategy 2011-21.

 The management of high value biodiversity areas across the region is coordinated by the Biodiversity department.
 Pest plant and pest animal control is a key method for managing native biodiversity, requiring ongoing investment of council resources, with a significant amount allocated to the Key Native Ecosystems programme.
-This programme focuses on managing the areas of highest biodiversity value, predominately through ongoing coordinated pest control for sites that are fenced and legally protected.
+This programme focuses on managing the areas of highest biodiversity value, predominately through ongoing coordinated pest control for sites.
+This work is complemented by other efforts such as fencing to exclude farm stock and advocating for legal protection.